 Protecting and celebrating Acadia’s nighttime splendor

 Acadia’s brilliant, starry night sky used to be taken for granted.
 But growing awareness of its scenic and educational value has prompted a surge of interest in protecting this natural resource.
 Acadia offers visitors the opportunity to enjoy a high-quality night sky and natural darkness, with stunning views of the Milky Way arching overhead—a sight that two-thirds of all Americans cannot see at home due to light pollution.

-Since 2009, Friends of Acadia has assisted Acadia National Park and other area organizations to host the Acadia Night Sky Festival, a community celebration to promote the protection and enjoyment of Downeast Acadia’s stellar night sky as a valuable natural resource through education, science, and the arts.
+Since 2009, Friends of Acadia has provided funds and volunteer support for the Acadia Night Sky Festival, a community celebration to promote the protection and enjoyment of Downeast Acadia’s stellar night sky as a valuable natural resource through education, science, and the arts.